The following documents are available for review by members of the public:

 Project Background

-In 2020, MVCA conducted a Risk Assessment and in 2021 a Dam Safety Review (DSR) that concluded that structural issues at the dam needed to be addressed within 114 years.
-MVCA added this work to its 10-year capital plan and applied for and secured a grant from Infrastructure Canada’s Disaster Mitigation and Adaptation Fund (DMAF) to support planning, design, and construction activities.
-In March 2023, MVCA hired McIntosh Perry Consulting Engineers Ltd. to conduct a Class Environmental Assessment (Class EA) study to determine how best to address dam deficiencies.
+In 2020, MVCA conducted a Risk Assessment and in 2021 a Dam Safety Review (DSR) that concluded that structural issues at the dam needed to be addressed within 5 years.
+MVCA added this work to its 10-year capital plan and applied for and secured a grant from the Federal Government (Infrastructure Canada’s Disaster Mitigation and Adaptation Fund (DMAF)) and the Provincial Government (Water and Erosion Control Infrastructure (WECI)) to support planning, design, and construction activities.
+In March 2023, MVCA hired Egis (previously McIntosh Perry Consulting Engineers Ltd.) to conduct a Class Environmental Assessment (Class EA) study to determine how best to address dam deficiencies.

 Environmental Assessment Process